alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 > If you are unwaged (for example in full-time education), please select the Unwaged rate.

 I prefer these tiers to "early bird rates" because somebody can get the affordable prices at any time.
-Early bird tickets disproportionately help people who already know about the conference -- which is likely to be people who are repeat attendees.
+Early bird tickets disproportionately help people who already know about the conference, and know when tickets go on sale -- which is likely to be people who are repeat attendees.

-### Offer free tickets and financial assistance
+### Offer financial assistance and free tickets

 Tickets aren't the only cost of a conference -- you also need to pay for travel, accommodation, food, and time away from work/home.
-Have a budget for financial assistance grants, so you expand the pool of people who can attend.
+Have a budget for financial assistance grants, so you can give people money towards those costs.
+This expands the pool of potential attendees.
 Include discounted or free tickets.

 Allocating those funds can be a tricky question.